Cincinnati Bearcats football: Louisville

 The Keg of Nails is the name of the rivalry between Cincinnati and Louisville.
 The rivalry has stretched over the span of four conferences from the Missouri Valley Conference, to the Metro Conference to Conference USA, and more recently in the Big East Conference, which in 2013 was renamed to the American Athletic Conference.
 It is believed to be the oldest rivalry for the Louisville football team and the second oldest for Cincinnati, only behind the annual game with the Miami RedHawks.

 The trophy is a replica of a keg used to ship nails.
 The exchange is believed to have been initiated by fraternity chapters on the UC and U of L campuses, signifying that the winning players in the game were "tough as nails."

-The present keg is actually a replacement for the original award, which was misplaced by Louisville, lost during some construction of office facilities.
-It is adorned with the logos of both schools and the scores of the series games.
+The present keg is a replacement for the original award, which was lost during construction of office facilities in Louisville.
+It features the logos of both schools and the scores of games in the series.

 The rivalry went on hiatus following the 2013 season, as Louisville moved to the Atlantic Coast Conference on July 1, 2014, and remains on hiatus following Cincinnati's move to the Big 12 Conference, which occurred on July 1, 2023.